-Kier can charge a Third party less, but ‘no more than‘ the base rates, nominal charge or defined cost (£) to which is added an uplift (%), the TP Claims Overhead (TPCO).
-But Kier have not complied with this and a Third Party will not be told the base rates.
-Good luck at Court – Highways England are sending you to a gun fight armed with … not even a knife!
+Kier can charge a Third-Party less, but ‘no more than‘ the base rates, nominal charge or defined cost (£) to which is added an uplift (%), the TP Claims Overhead (TPCO).
+But Kier has not complied with this and a Third Party will not be told the base rates.
+Good luck at Court – Highways England are sending you to a gunfight armed with … not even a knife!

 - Where in the reply received is there reference to the contract section – Appendix A to Annex 23?

 - Why is there no reference of the very section that addresses the query?